werstreamtes/silverstripe-elemental-werstreamtes-widget/README.md

 ### Good to know

-If you are part of the WerStreamt.es partner program, you can create a config file and override the PartnerTag with your own.
+If you are part of the WerStreamt.es partner program, you can create a config file or use a existing config and override the PartnerTag with your own.

 ```
+WSE\Elemental\Model\WerStreamtEsWidget:
+  partnerTag: "YOUR_PARTNER_TAG"
 ```

 Feel free to reach out if you have any questions or issues!